 Collect Post Meta Using Post Meta Inspector

-After creating the event, you will be able to find and identify post meta of the events fields.
+After creating the event, you will be able to find and identify the post meta of the events fields.
 Scroll down to the bottom of the created event.
 You will view the available post meta key with the value you have inputted.

-For this tutorial, we will create the event with most basic fields.
+For this tutorial, we will create the event with the most basic fields.
 Thus, we will require the following post meta keys –

 Create A Post Form Using WP User Frontend Pro